At Stir, we believe that through enquiry we learn and by learning, we enrich the quality of our work…

 What is the most useful thing you have learned during your long and illustrious career in marketing?

-Hmmm…not sure about my “illustrious career in marketing”, in fact my career has been rather impulsive (from getting my first job in New York, to moving to rural Ireland) and devoid of many of the logical principles of marketing!
-However, I have learnt one hell of a lot along the way – often from mistakes (my venture into raw food could be a case book study for sheer stupidity), but also from a fair number of successes, from building thought-leading agencies, to helping brands develop (indeed, I am especially proud that I have worked with Jack Daniel’s for over 25 years).
+Hmmm…not sure about my “illustrious career in marketing’ in fact my career has been rather impulsive (from getting my first job in New York, to moving to rural Ireland) and devoid of many of the logical principles of marketing!
+However, I have learnt one hell of a lot along the way – often from mistakes (my venture into raw food could be a case book study for sheer stupidity), but also from a fair number of successes from building thought leading agencies, and helping brands develop, (indeed I am especially proud that I have worked with Jack Daniel’s for over 25 years).

 If you could choose anyone in the world to be your mentor (alive or dead, famous or unknown), who would it be and why?
 What do you think you could learn from them?